illikainen/ossaudit/README.md

                        specified multiple times).
   --ignore-cache       Temporarily ignore existing cache.
   --reset-cache        Remove existing cache.
+  --json               Output vulnerabilities as json list --json-full          Output all dependencies found and their vulnerabilities
-  --help               Show this message and exit.
+                       as json list (columns given are ignored) --help               Show this message and exit.
 ```